 The lack of ions in the space can cause the number of contaminants to build up inside.
 Artificially creating and distributing these ions is how this technology reduces the number of contaminants and inactivates harmful chemicals.

 There are many studies that show creating these ions reduces dust, reduces the particulate matter, reduces odors, reduces mold, and kills bacteria and deactivates viruses.
 Cleaner air also reduces the need to over ventilate spaces, saving energy in the process.

 Which HVAC Distribution Strategies Help with Indoor Air Quality?

 How air is introduced into each space, where it travels, how it mixes, how it delivers ventilation air, and how it conditions all play a role in airborne pathogen control.
 A deeper look into how HVAC system design is incorporated into a variety of spaces will require special consideration in our industry moving forward.

-The experts at Gausman & Moore, a division of Ayres, are equipped to handle a variety of HVAC design challenges on a variety of building types, working to develop solutions that meet client needs within their budget.
+The experts in our Mechanical, Electrical, Plumbing (MEP) Division are equipped to handle a variety of HVAC design challenges on a variety of building types, working to develop solutions that meet client needs within their budget.
 Some strategies that we think will gain more traction because of how they work and the benefits they offer are underfloor air distribution systems, displacement ventilation, dedicated outdoor air systems, source capture, and negative pressure, among others.